imbhargav5/rooks/packages/docusaurus/docs/list-of-hooks.md

 *   [use-keys](https://react-hooks.org/docs/use-keys) - A hook which allows to setup callbacks on multiple keypresses at the same time
 *   [use-localstorage-state](https://react-hooks.org/docs/use-localstorage-state) - UseState but auto updates values to localStorage
 *   [use-localstorage](https://react-hooks.org/docs/use-localstorage) - Local Storage hook for React
+*   [use-map-state](https://react-hooks.org/docs/use-map-state) - A react hook to manage state in a key value pair map.
 *   [use-merge-refs](https://react-hooks.org/docs/use-merge-refs) - Merges any number of refs into a single ref
 *   [use-mouse](https://react-hooks.org/docs/use-mouse) - A React Hooks package for mouse
 *   [use-multi-selectable-list](https://react-hooks.org/docs/use-multi-selectable-list) - A custom hook to easily select multiple values from a list